 - Place the pork chunks into the Instant Pot along with water and seasonings (cumin, salt, minced garlic, ground black pepper, cayenne pepper, and a crushed chicken bouillon cube).
 Add 3 bay leaves on top (that way you can easily find and remove them when the meat is done cooking).

 - Close the lid on the Instant Pot and lock into place.
 Move the steam release handle to the "Sealing" position.
-Set to cook on the manual high setting for 90 minutes.
+Pressure cook on High Pressure for 90 minutes.
 Once down, allow the pressure to naturally release for 10 minutes, and then do a quick release by moving the steam release handle to the "Venting" position.

 - Carefully open the lid after all pressure has been released.
 Remove the bay leaves and discard.